stillasmallvoice/epistles/to the brethren.md

+# content

+> devotionals
+> theology
+> faith
+> community

+# audience

-devotionals / theological pieces directed towards those who know god through justice
+> those who know god through justice
+> followers of jesus
+> theologians
+> scholars
+> activists

+# ideas

+> reverance
+> the gospels
+> a theology of liberation
+> jesus was a feminist
+> philanthropy / love of humanity / charity